magnusmaynard/zephyrcast/README.md

 ```

 ## Notes
-- This repo for initial experimentation with Zephyr API: https://github.com/lewinfox/
+- This repo was used for initial experimentation with Zephyr API: https://github.com/lewinfox/
 - Zephyr repo: https://github.com/kyzh0/zephyr